 If your customer requests a revision in a quote you have already sent them, you don’t need to start from scratch.

 Find the quote where a change is requested.
-Click on the “revise this” button.
+Click “revise this”.
 This will create a new draft with the same content.
-You can now make changes and save it as a new new quote.
+You can now make changes and save it as a new quote.
 TeamGram will link this revised version to the original.
 You can follow the link at the bottom to view the earlier version and see what has changed between revisions.

 Printing a Quote